NataliaKowal/HTML-basics/README.md

 Clone this repository to your local machine.
 Open the HTML files in your preferred web browser.
 Interact with the forms as a user would on a live website.

+## Pigeon racing
+The pigeon-racing.html document provides an informative overview of the sport of pigeon racing.
+It details how homing pigeons are trained, the distances they travel, and how their speed is measured.

+Highlights include:
+An introduction to pigeon racing and the Racing Homer breed.
+The mechanics of timing and measuring race results.
+Regional insights into pigeon racing practices in The Americas and Europe, including specific information about Brazil, the United States, Belgium, the UK, and Ireland

+### Usage

+To explore these documents:
+Clone this repository to your local machine using: git **clone** https://github.com/yourusername/html-forms-pigeon-racing.git

+Open the HTML files in a web browser to view their content.
+Interact with the form elements or read through the pigeon racing information as desired.